krisnova/go-plugin-demo/README.md

 Right now there is only support for handling the linux version in the C implementation.
 The good news is that there is already resources for building shared objects for Windows and other archtypes.

-## Using Plugins in Kubernetes Kops!
+## Using Plugins in Kubernetes Kops

 <p align="center">
   <img src="img/k8s.png" width="180"> </image>